Write your awesome label here.

 How are you defining resilience?

 Resilience is a word that has been used as a weapon against Black people: It has been used as a way to make systemic and structural problems a deficit with Black people as individuals.
-We use the broad range of research on resilience as inspiration for who we frame and build resilience.
+The Black Resilience Network uses the broad range of research on resilience as inspiration for how we frame and strengthen resilience.
 [Insert breakdown of resilience here]